-Bengals to release Andy Dalton after nine seasons: reports
+Bengals release Andy Dalton after nine seasons

-The Cincinnati Bengals are moving on from quarterback Andy Dalton after nine seasons, clearing the way for Joe Burrow to take the starting job, reports say.
+The Cincinnati Bengals are moving on from quarterback Andy Dalton after nine seasons, clearing the way for Joe Burrow to take the starting job.

 Sources told ESPN and the NFL Network Thursday morning that the veteran quarterback had been released, clearing up $17.7 million in cap space.